 HomeLink consoles connect to electronic equipment through radio transmission using either a standard or rolling code.
 A standard code is fixed, meaning your HomeLink will use it every time it communicates with your opener.
 A rolling code is one that changes with every interaction for optimal security.

 Advantages of Using HomeLink With Your Garage Door

-You’ll experience numerous benefits from connecting your garage door opener to your car’s HomeLink system, including:
+You’ll experience numerous benefits from connecting your LiftMaster garage door opener to your car’s HomeLink system, including:

-- Broad compatibility: You can use HomeLink with virtually any electric garage door opener or gate.
+- Broad compatibility: You can use the HomeLink remote program with virtually any electric garage door opener or gate.
 If you need a new garage door opener, your car’s same HomeLink system will work with the replacement.

 - Superior convenience: HomeLink allows you to open and close your garage door without leaving your vehicle.
 Since it’s attached to and powered by your car, you can trust that it will always be there when you need it.